-During the depression, the company was able to stay alive due to its prudent management and large reserved created during early 1920s.
-Then the company was transformed to war production during WWII.
+During the depression, the company was able to stay alive due to its prudent management and large reserved created during the early 1920s.
+Then the company was transformed into war production during WWII.
 The construction of multiple-ply aircraft wings design during WWII became the bases of many piano pinblock still in use today.

 In 1965 Baldwin introduced the SD10 Concert Grand piano, which revolutionized the industry.
 Many renowned artists attested for the performance of SD10.
 Furthermore, more music teachers started to recommend the Baldwin upright.
 By 1973, Baldwin became the largest piano manufacture and sold more piano in the United States than any other manufacturer.

 With success in 1973, the common shares of D.H.
 Baldwin were open to trading in the New York Stock Exchange.
 However, in 1984, the senior management acquired the Company from Baldwin-United Corporation.
 Two years later, in 1986, initial public offering was made on the NASDAQ National Market under BPAO.

 Jonas Chickering was considered the father of modern piano.
 The Chickering brand was one of the America’s earliest and most popular piano brand.
 The first Chickering piano was introduced in 1823.
 And the first grand piano was produced in 1837 using a one-piece cast-iron plate.
 Chickering also developed the overstringing method.
 These two innovations are still the foundation of modern grand piano.